About mixed feeding

 - are supplementing breastmilk with formula while you try to increase your milk supply

 - are returning to work and are finding it hard to express enough breastmilk or you prefer not to express

 If you’re worried about your milk supply or you’re having other breastfeeding challenges, start by talking with your midwife, child and family health nurse or GP.
-These professionals will be able to give you advice and refer you to a lactation consultant if you need extra support.
+These professionals will be able to advise you and refer you to a lactation consultant if you need extra support.
 You can also call the National Breastfeeding Helpline on 1800 686 268 or use the ABA LiveChat.